Municipal Waste (band): The Art of Partying and Massive Aggressive (2007-2010)

-In 2007, the band received great acclaim from the music press, with a top five album of the year placing in Sweden's Close Up magazine and top twenty positions in Big Cheese and Kerrang!
+On June 11, 2007, the band released their third studio album The Art of Partying, which was produced by Zeuss.
+Following the albums release the Municipal Waste embarked on headlining tour of Europe, and in the Fall of that year they held a US headlining tour, with supporting acts Toxic Holocaust and Skeletonwitch.
+To close out the year they played a series of tour dates with Suicidal Tendencies.
+Throughout 2007 the band received great acclaim from the music press, with a top five album of the year placing in Sweden's Close Up magazine and top twenty positions in Big Cheese and Kerrang!
 They also were on the front cover of Metal Maniacs magazine but also made several appearances in NME.

-They performed at the UK's Download Festival in June 2008.
-They also supported At the Gates on their "Suicidal Final Tour" along with Darkest Hour, Toxic Holocaust and Repulsion.